pretix/pretix-docs/docs/topics/vouchers.md

 A useful entry in the "Tag" field could be the purpose for which they were created, for example, "Limited Time Offer".

 The voucher will be created as soon as you click the :btn:Save: button.
-This will take you to the "Voucher details" page which displays the "Voucher link".
+This will take you to the "Voucher details" page
+This page displays the "Voucher link" which you can send to your customers.
+Opening that link will take them to the shop with the voucher code preselected and all associated products visible.
 All settings that are available previous to creation can also be changed after the voucher has already been created.

 ### Creating multiple vouchers